- Magazine named for socialist labor organizer Mary Harris “Mother” Jones

 - Does investigative reporting that mostly targets corporations, capitalism, conservatives, and Republican officeholders

-Named for the socialist labor organizer Mary Harris Jones (1830-1930), Mother Jones is a bimonthly magazine (with a circulation of approximately 200,000) and website (which draws some 11 million visitors each month).
-Headquartered in San Francisco, the publication also has bureaus in New York City and Washington, DC.
+Named for the socialist labor organizer Mary Harris Jones (1830-1930), Mother Jones is a bimonthly magazine and website, which — in conjunction with videos, podcasts, email newsletters, and social media presence — draw more than 10 million visitors each month.
+Headquartered in San Francisco, the publication also has bureaus in New York City and Washington, D.C.

 The genesis of Mother Jones was a failed attempt, in the fall of 1973, to save the reigning radical magazine of the day, Ramparts.
 When labor journalist Paul Jacobs (a Trotskite/Socialist), leftist entrepreneur and economist Richard Parker (who later became president of Americans for Democratic Action), and leftist millionaire Adam Hochschild were preparing at that time to take over as the editors of Ramparts, they had a major falling out with the publication’s existing staffers.
 Thus the trio elected to leave Ramparts and create their own magazine, which was launched as Mother Jones in February 1976.

 For the first five years) after its inception, Mother Jones was run by an editorial board whose members included not only Jacobs, Parker, and Hochschild, but also authors and journalists like Jeffrey Bruce Klein, Mark Dowie, Amanda Spake, Zina Klapper, and Deirdre English.